bobtail-dev/bobtail/README.md

-Reactive programming is the same concept behind how spreadsheet calculations work, and is similar to the data-binding feature present in many of the other frameworks---which is an effective paradigm for frontend UI development---but instead of being exclusively applied to view components, typically confined to a template language, this is generalized to be a generic way of expressing arbitrary time-varying data structures.
+Reactive programming is the same concept behind how spreadsheet calculations work, and is similar to the data-binding feature present in many of the other frameworks—which is an effective paradigm for frontend UI development—but instead of being exclusively applied to view components, typically confined to a template language, this is generalized to be a generic way of expressing arbitrary time-varying data structures.